open-webrtc-toolkit/owt-client-android/README.md

 # How to contribute

-We warmly welcome community contributions to oms-client-android repository.
-If you are willing to contribute your features and ideas to OMS, follow the process below:
+We warmly welcome community contributions to owt-client-android repository.
+If you are willing to contribute your features and ideas to OWT, follow the process below:

 * Make sure your patch will not break anything, including all the build and tests
-* Submit a pull request onto [Pull Requests](https://github.com/open-media-streamer/oms-client-android/pulls)
+* Submit a pull request onto [Pull Requests](https://github.com/open-webrtc-toolkit/owt-client-android/pulls)
 * Watch your patch for review comments if any, until it is accepted and merged

-OMS project is licensed under Apache License, Version 2.0.
+OWT project is licensed under Apache License, Version 2.0.
 By contributing to the project, you agree to the license and copyright terms therein and release your contributions under these terms.

 # How to report issues